openhive-network/workerbee-doc/src/interfaces/core-architecture.md

 WorkerBee is built on a sophisticated multi-layered architecture that ensures high performance, reliability, and ease of use.
 Understanding this architecture helps you leverage WorkerBee's full potential.

-TODO: Adjust this section and fix wrong information

 ## :mag: Architectural Overview

 ![WorkerBee execution loop cycle](../static/wb-cycle.png){.rounded-lg}